Control of molecular rotation in helium nanodroplets with an optical centrifuge: Abstract

 \section{Abstract}

 We experimentally demonstrate that the rotation of molecules embedded in helium nanodroplets can be controlled with an optical centrifuge, allowing for the study of molecular dynamics inside the strongly interacting many-body environment of superfluid helium at variable levels of rotational excitation.
-By doping the droplets with dimers of nitric oxide, \notwo{}, and measuring the degree of their centrifuge-induced alignment as a function of time, we show both the forced in-field rotation of molecules at arbitrary frequencies, as well as the field-free resonant rotation with a long nanosecond-scale decay.
-The ability to control and monitor the rotational dynamics of molecular rotors inside the superfluid environment may shed new light on superfluidity and the interaction of superfluids with defects at the atomic level.
+By doping the droplets with dimers of nitric oxide, \notwo{}, and measuring the degree of their centrifuge-induced alignment as a function of time, we show both the forced in-field rotation of molecules in a continuous range of frequencies, as well as the field-free resonant rotation with a long nanosecond-scale decay.
+The ability to control and monitor the rotational dynamics of molecular rotors inside the superfluid medium may shed new light on superfluidity and the interaction of superfluids with defects at the atomic level.

 Molecules solvated in, and interacting with superfluid helium can serve as ``nanoprobes'' of superfluidity, which is not yet fully understood at the microscopic level~\cite{Molecules-in-Superfluid-Helium2022,Superfluid-Helium-Droplets:2004,Infrared-spectroscopy-of-HOCl2012,Critical-Landau-Velocity2013,Dissipative-vibrational-wave-packet-dynamics2010,Dynamics-of-molecular-rotors2023,Superfluidity-Within-a-Small1998,Photoionisaton-of-pure-and-doped2014}.
 Infrared spectroscopy of molecules embedded inside helium nanodroplets has demonstrated that some molecules rotate freely, albeit with renormalized rotational and centrifugal distortion constants~\cite{Superfluid-Hydrodynamic-Model1999,Rotation-in-liquid-He4-Lessons2001}, while others strongly couple to the surrounding helium environment, as indicated by a few-orders-of-magnitude increase of their spectral line widths~\cite{Superfluid-Helium-Droplets:2004}.
 The degree of this coupling appears to depend on whether the rotational energy of a molecule matches the energy of elementary collective modes of the superfluid~\cite{Roton-Rotation-Coupling-of-Acetylene2004,Infrared-spectroscopy-of-helium2006,A-simple-model-for-high2022,Infrared-spectroscopy-of-HOCl2012}.
 The most stark differences in rotational line widths, when compared to those of the same molecule in the gas phase, were found in the energy range of a roton peak around \SI{180}{GHz}, corresponding to the high density of states in the superfluid's excitation spectrum~\cite{Infrared-spectroscopy-of-helium2006,Specific-heat-and-dispersion1981}.